 However, you may be able to find free assistance through your workplace’s benefits program.
 Another option could be through charitable organizations like the Patient Advocate Foundation.

-Now that you’re aware of some of these organizations that help pay medical bills, it’s time to take action.
+Now that you’re aware of some of these organizations that help pay medical bills, it’s time to take action and get medical debt relief.

 Reach out to the organizations that could help you with your specific situation.
 Follow up to make sure you’ve provided all of the necessary information to request help.